joedono/Bump-in-the-Night/notes/scenarios.md

 ## Burglar
 Stun the burglar and call the police
 Required Items: Taser, Cell Phone (dead), Cell Phone Charger Hunts by sight and moves randomly.
 Can be seen without the flashlight.
 Must be stunned by the taser.
-Call the police while the burglar is stunned ti win.
+Call the police while the burglar is stunned to win.

 ## Arsonist
 Stun the arsonist, call the police, and put out the fire